liquid-collective/liquid-collective-protocol/CONTRIBUTING.md

 ```

 ### Run tests

 ```
-yarn test
+make test
+make test-heavy
 ```

 ### Run tests include fork tests
 ```
-env MAINNET_FORK_URL=... yarn test
+env MAINNET_FORK_URL=... make test
 ```

 The URL provided must be an archive node endpoint allowing state queries at arbitrary block numbers.

 ### Run checks
 ```
-yarn lint:check && yarn format:check
+forge build && forge fmt --check
 ```

 ### Deploy
-You need to define the `MNEMONIC` env variable before running these scripts.
-The mnemonic should unlock an account with enough ETH to cover deployment fees.
+You need to define the `PRIVATE_KEY` env variable before running these scripts.
+The private key should unlock an account with enough ETH to cover deployment fees.
 The deployment account has no ownership on the contracts deployed.
 Core components addresses are configured in `hardhat.config.ts` in the `namedAccounts` section.

 #### Local
 To deploy the contracts in an ephemeral EVM instance, run